 • Indian VCs and deployment dilemma

-• PEs disguising as the new VCs for mid- to late-stage investments - From an LP’s perspective
+• Are Private Equity players disguising as the new mid- to late-stage VCs?

 • Exits and the dollar conundrum - Best practices for hedging the IRR risk

 • Buyouts and control deals - Indian promoters’ ideology and key trends

 Block your calendar to join us for India's premier alternative investments conference that will identify global and local trends for Asia-focussed investors.

 09:45am – 10:00am